Tower Hill (volcano): Description

 Tower Hill's formation is known as a "nested maar", the largest of its type in Victoria.
 It was created by molten lava pushing its way up through the Earth's crust, before hitting a layer of water-bearing rock, which led to huge explosions.
 A shallow crater was left, later becoming a lake after it filled with rainwater.
 Subsequent to this, later eruptions occurred in the centre of this crater-lake, pushing up islands and cone-shaped hills, known as scoria cones.

 It is "one of the largest eruption points of the Pleistocene Newer Volcanics Province of Victoria".
 The main crater is 3.2 km by 2.4 km.
 Within the steep-walled tuff ring is a crater with a depth of over 90 m.
 Because of the complex nature of its formation and structure, and as one of the largest maars in the world, it is of great geological significance both nationally and internationally.

 Tower Hill volcano is roughly 4 km wide and 80 metres high, and as a giant maar (volcanic explosion crater), it is of international and national geological significance.
-It has a gradient of between 10% to 80% at the higher points.
+It has a gradient of between 10% and 80% at the higher points.